 Application materials and prior personal conduct.
 If an admitted degree candidate is found to have submitted false material in connection with their application; to have made misleading, incomplete, or inaccurate statements; or to have engaged in academic or personal conduct that is inconsistent with the conduct and expectations contained within the preceding paragraphs and their linked, related policies, HES will take appropriate action, which could include rescinding admission or revoking an earned degree.

 Mature and responsible behavior on or off campus.
 It is the expectation that degree candidates, whether they are on campus or currently enrolled in courses or not, will behave in a mature and responsible manner.

-Examples of mature and responsible behavior within our academic setting includes respectful interaction with faculty and staff, being cautious to avoid behavior that could be considered harassment (including sending repeated inquires on an issue after an answer has been provided), accepting academic feedback with a productive openness to constructive criticism and contributing to an atmosphere of civility in the classroom.
+Examples of mature and responsible behavior within our academic setting includes respectful interaction with faculty, staff, fellow students–indeed all members of the Harvard community.
+You need to be cautious to avoid behavior that could be considered harassment, including sending repeated inquires on an issue after an answer has been provided.
+You must accept academic feedback with a productive openness to constructive criticism and contribute to an atmosphere of civility in and outside the classroom.